What is bathymetry?

 Ocean mapping uses acoustics, satellites, light, and imaging, amongst other technologies to characterize the ocean floor.
 This information is critical for understanding and preparing for our ever-changing environment and increases our understanding of marine life.
 Video courtesy of NOAA Ocean Exploration, 2016 Hohonu Moana.
 Download larger version (mp4, 327.7 MB).

-Bathymetry is the study of underwater floors in oceans, rivers, or lakes.
-It involves collecting information about the depth of the ocean.
-Bathymetry is the underwater equivalent to topography–the study of the surface structure on land.
+Bathymetry is the underwater equivalent to topography–the study of surface terrain like hills and valleys on land.
 Just like dry land, the surface of the seafloor is not always flat.
 The seafloor can have coral reefs, mountainous ridges, deep canyons, and many other features that contribute to the variability of its surface.
 Bathymetry not only provides scientists with depth measurements, but also helps to create a picture of what the seafloor may look like.

 Before modern technology, scientists would throw heavy lead weights attached to ropes over the side of boats and measure how much rope it took to reach the seafloor.
 However, due to water currents, this method often yielded inaccurate measurements and could lead to dangerous situations for ocean navigators.
 A surprise sandbar could endanger a ship’s crew or be detrimental for a ship’s cargo.